 Summer is here, and Duke’s has the food and drinks you need to kick it off right!

-With the changing of the seasons comes exciting new specials at all six of our Duke’s locations in and around the Seattle area.
+With the changing of the seasons comes exciting new specials at all seven of our Duke’s locations in and around the Seattle area.
 Join us to celebrate the warm summer days and beautiful summer nights here in the Pacific Northwest.

 The Classic Mint Julep!